 It takes practice to put in and take out a removable partial denture.
 It may feel odd or tight for the first few weeks.
 But in time, you should get used to it.
 Never force it into place by biting down, this could bend or break the clasps or damage your teeth.
 Removable partial dentures are not meant to be worn 24 hours a day.
 You should always remove the denture at bedtime and put it back in when you wake up.
 If you develop a sore spot, you should visit the dentist and they will adjust it.

-To clean the denture, take it out of your mouth and rinse off loose particles.
-Wet the brush and put the cleanser on it.
+- To clean the denture, take it out of your mouth and rinse off loose particles.
+Wet the brush and put the cleaner on it.
 Brush every denture surface gently.
-Use denture cleansers that have the American Dental Association Seal of Acceptance, a symbol of safety and effectiveness.
+Use denture cleaners that have the American Dental Association seal of acceptance, a symbol of safety and effectiveness.

-Do not let your dentures dry out or they may lose their shape.
-When you are not wearing them, put them in a denture cleanser soaking solution or in plain water.
+- Do not let your dentures dry out or they may lose their shape.
+When you are not wearing them, put them in a denture cleaner soaking solution or in plain water.
 Never soak your dentures in hot water, it may cause them to warp.

 TMJ (temporomandibular joint problem)